ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

 .. function:: os_release()

-   Returns the release of Mac OS X on the current machine.
+   Returns the release of macOS on the current machine.

    .. note::